The backcountry environment has changed dramatically in the last 10 years.

 In 2005, even when the weather was good, there were only one or two people skiing in the mountains.
 But now, when conditions are good, over 100 people can be found skiing outside the gates.
 What does Nakazawa, the creator of Kagura, think of the current situation?

-"Looking back, I think you can't see results until you actually try things.
-In that sense, we are where we are today because of all the various initiatives we have undertaken.
-We're still not at 100%, but the number of visitors has certainly increased.
-The number of visitors has steadily increased, especially from the New Year to February.
+"Looking back, what I realize is that you really can't get results unless you actually try things.
+In that sense, we are where we are today because of all the different initiatives we've undertaken.
+We're still not at 100%, but the number of people has definitely increased.
+In particular, the number of customers has steadily increased from the beginning of the year through to February.

-Since installing the gates, we have been checking all the hiking itineraries and counting the number of people entering the mountain, and in recent years, the total number of visitors going up the mountain for the season has been around 6,000 to 7,000.
-When the number exceeded 7,000, we imposed restrictions requiring visitors to wear beacons, and since then the number has settled down to around the early to mid-6,000 range.
+After installing the gates, we've been checking all the climbing plans and counting the number of people entering the mountain, and in recent years, the cumulative number of customers going up the mountain each season has been around 6,000 to 7,000.
+When it exceeded 7,000, we implemented a rule requiring people to wear beacons, and since then, it has settled down to the low to mid-6,000s."

 But I think it would be great if more people could enjoy the mountains.
 People who are serious about mountain skiing don't go to the backcountry, which starts at the ski resort like Kagura does, but go directly up the mountain.
 I think that's the style of advanced skiers, so I hope that people who want to enjoy skiing on the slopes and powder snow will come to Kagura and go all the way to the top